 Many compliance standards require a formal risk assessment but don’t actually provide guidance on how the risk assessment should be performed.
-Some of the entities have even attempted to develop their own tools/enablers to help organizations achieve what FAIR (Factor Analysis of Information Risk) has already mastered – consistent and accurate measurement and reporting of IT risk.
-FAIR, the model that powers the RiskLens platform, takes this requirement a step further by enabling quantification of risk in terms of dollars and cents.
+Some of the entities have even attempted to develop their own models to help organizations achieve what FAIR™ (Factor Analysis of Information Risk) has already mastered – consistent and accurate measurement and reporting of Information Security risk.
+FAIR, the model that powers the RiskLens platform, takes this requirement a step further by enabling quantification of risk in financial terms.

-While risk quantification isn’t yet a requirement for these standards, regulators are heading in that direction – see the recent guidance document from the Securities and Exchange Commission (SEC).
+Below are some examples of how FAIR-based analyses performed with RiskLens can be leveraged to help drive better decision making based on the results of the risk assessments required by regulatory and compliance entities.
+While risk quantification isn’t yet a requirement for many of these entities, regulators and standards organizations are heading in that direction – see the recent guidance document from the Securities and Exchange Commission (SEC) and the new NIST standard for integrating cybersecurity and ERM.
 And beyond meeting your regulatory obligations, you can gain business advantage by understanding your cyber risk in financial terms.

 DSS specifically cites the advantages of formal risk assessments when implemented appropriately.
 Such benefits include the ability to:

-It is no coincidence that these factors are all key strengths of the FAIR model.
-In fact, FAIR is specifically cited by DSS as a model that can be leveraged to complement traditional frameworks such as OCTAVE, ISO, and NIST.
+These factors are all key strengths of RiskLens and the FAIR model.
+In fact, FAIR is specifically cited by DSS as a model that can be leveraged to complement traditional risk management frameworks such as OCTAVE, ISO, and NIST.

-HITRUST CSF is a certifiable framework that addresses regulatory compliance and risk management for organizations operating in the healthcare industry.
-The CSF includes the conduction of a risk assessment that focuses on protection systems containing PHI.
+HITRUST CSF is a certifiable framework that addresses regulatory compliance and risk management for organizations operating in the healthcare industry and beyond.
+The CSF includes conducting a risk assessment that focuses on protection systems containing PHI.
 The guidance around risk assessments is flexible in that it allows organizations to select an appropriate framework to assess risk.
-FAIR provides a great opportunity since it is designed to complement frameworks such as ISO and NIST, in which the initial development of the CSF was based.

-HITRUST CSF is forward thinking in that it attempts to take a risk-based approach to compliance.
-However, the results coming out of the risk assessment need to be defensible.
-That’s where FAIR can really make an impact.
-HITRUST requires organizations to evaluate and assign a rating to residual risk.
-FAIR provides a consistent and repeatable approach to measure risk with results that are defensible–using data inputs backed by clear rationale.
+HITRUST requires organizations to evaluate and assign a defensible rating to residual risk.
+FAIR analyses conducted with RiskLens provide a consistent and repeatable approach to measure risk with results that are defensible using data inputs backed by a clear rationale.
 Additionally, it is possible to map the control requirements to specific components of the FAIR model, making it easier to determine how to reduce the likelihood of a threat being realized, or reduce the impact if the threat does occur.

 One of the key requirements of the GDPR is to conduct data protection impact assessments (DPIAs) to identify and reduce the risk of privacy exposure to affected EU citizens.
 Again, the model used to meet this requirement is unspecified.
 Using a model like FAIR to quantify risk in financial terms can provide the incentive needed to meet the mandates of GDPR in a cost-effective manner, avoiding wasteful spending and resource allocation.
 Read the full case study of one such organization that used RiskLens and FAIR to empower a decision on the type of encryption to invest in that not only allowed the organization to meet GDPR regulatory requirements, but significantly reduce the amount of risk the organization faced related to protection of customer data.

 The NYDFS, which regulates financial companies based in New York (the bulk of the financial industry), is pushing a risk-based approach to regulation that is an open invitation to use a consistent, disciplined approach like FAIR.
-The regulation makes periodic risk assessments the focal point for the program, with assessments to be based on clear, defensible criteria for evaluating cybersecurity risks and existing controls.
-Learn more: What You Need To Know About New York’s New Cybersecurity Regulation.
+The regulation makes periodic top risk assessments the focal point for the program, with assessments to be based on clear, defensible criteria for evaluating cybersecurity risks and existing controls.

 The FHFA requires IT risks to be identified, measured, monitored, controlled, and reported.
 The program provides flexibility in its guidance; however, it does state that the risk assessments should, “be flexible to accommodate increasing complexity, new activities, and changes in internal control systems” and the components of the model should be “transparent and consistently applied”.
 The FAIR model is flexible in that it can be applied to any risk scenario (even beyond IT risk) with definitions that enforce consistency of application and transparency via documented supporting rationale.